lnapoli87/HOL2/hands-on-lab.md

     delegating in this method the data gathering and spinner stop.

-    All the calls to the O365 client begins creating a NSURLSessionTask that will be executed asyncronously and then call to a callback block that will change the view and to show the data or an error message, also in an async way, putting all the changes in the Execution Main Queue, using:
+    All the calls to the O365 client begins creating a NSURLSessionTask that will be executed asynchronously and then call to a callback block that will change the view and to show the data or an error message, also in an async way, putting all the changes in the Execution Main Queue, using:
     ```